The Superpower of Sleep: How a Good Night's Sleep Extends Your Life

 Effects of Alcohol and Caffeine on Sleep Quality

 Alcohol can be sleep-inducing, but it disrupts REM sleep, which is critical for mental recovery and memory consolidation.
-Furthermore, alcohol increases cortisol levels, a stress hormone, making it more difficult to achieve deep and restful sleep.
+Furthermore, alcohol increases cortisol levels, a stress hormone, making it more difficult to achieve deep and refreshing sleep.
 Over time, even moderate alcohol consumption in the evening can disrupt the natural sleep architecture and reduce sleep quality.

 Caffeine, known to block adenosine – a chemical in the brain that promotes sleep – has a half-life of about 5 hours, meaning that if you only drink a cup of coffee with approx. 100 mg of caffeine, you will have 50 mg of caffeine in your body after five hours, 25 mg after 10 hours, and so on People with a higher sensitivity to stimulants such as caffeine may find that even a cup of coffee in the morning negatively affects their sleep quality.
 Caffeine is also found in tea, energy drinks, Pepsi, Coca Cola and some medications, and can raise cortisol levels, making it harder to relax and fall asleep.